volkancoskun/hyper-bank/README.md

 - In memory database with mongoose?
 - Or using external storages.
 - DI with Awilix
-- Setting alerts from CloudWatch
+- Error notifications for the container running on AWS ECS Fargate, using AWS CloudWatch and AWS SNS

 ### Tech